concord-consortium/building-models/README.md

 The production release is available at `https://sage.concord.org`.

 Production releases are done using a manual GitHub Actions workflow.
-You specify which tag you want to release to production and the workflow copies that tag's `index-top.html` to `https://sage.concord.org/index.html`.
+You specify which tag you want to release to production and the workflow copies all of the files in that tag's version folder to the root folder.

-See the CLUE [docs/deploy.md](https://github.com/concord-consortium/collaborative-learning/blob/master/docs/deploy.md) for more details (it uses the same process).

 To deploy a production release: